 Rafael "Ralph" Kaplan landed a job in 2011 as an auditor for City Controller Alan Butkovitz.
 He called the $39,600-a-year position a "dream job. " Kaplan, 34, a licensed CPA with a master's degree in business administration, was gone six months later, dismissed at the end of his probation, ostensibly for using a four-letter word in criticizing an office seminar.
 Now he's a wild card in the 2013 controller's election, with a website, therealalanbutkovitz.com, that purports to present "The Real Alan Butkovitz.

 In the Region Panel spreads blame for MF Global A U.S. House panel said credit rating agencies and federal regulators contributed to MF Global 's collapse last year but pinned most of the blame on ex-CEO Jon S. Corzine, the former New Jersey governor.
 The report issued by Republicans found that Corzine's risky strategies caused MF Global's bankruptcy.
 It also said rating agencies Moody's and Standard & Poor's failed to identify the biggest risk to MF Global: its $6.3 billion bet on European countries' debt.

 September 14, 2012 |

 They don't get defendants like Evelyn Baptiste in federal court every day - or even every year.
-Baptiste, a Montgomery County resident, was sentenced Thursday to six months' home confinement and five years probation for pocketing $186,000 in Social Security disability benefits she didn't deserve.
+Baptiste, a Montgomery County resident, was sentenced Thursday to six months home confinement and five years of probation for pocketing $186,000 in Social Security disability benefits she didn't deserve.
 But it wasn't the crime that made her unique.
 It was her age: Baptiste is 82.
-Of the 170,000 defendants sentenced nationwide for federal crimes in a recent two-year span, only a few dozen were over age 80, according to Justice Department data.
+Of the 170,000 defendants sentenced nationwide for federal crimes in a recent two-year span, only a few dozen were older than 80, according to Justice Department data.